-It seems that while the Ark was at Abinadab’s house, his son Uzzah got accustomed to the Ark and his familiarity made him irreverent to God’s explicit commands which stated that only the priests, descendants of Aaron, were permitted to touch it.
+It seems that while the Ark was at Abinadab’s house, his son Uzzah got accustomed to the Ark and his familiarity made him irreverent to God’s explicit commands.
+This command stated that only the priests, descendants of Aaron, were permitted to touch it (Num.
+4:15).

 The Lord clearly instructed, “After Aaron and his sons have finished covering the holy furnishings and all the holy articles, and when the camp is ready to move, the Kohathites are to come to do the carrying.
 But they must not touch the holy things or they will die.
 The Kohathites are to carry those things that are in the Tent of Meeting” (Numbers 4:15).
 The Ark was to be carried only upon the Levites shoulders and those of the family of Kohath using poles (Exodus 25:12-14; Numbers 7:9).